leeway64/LWDirectoryScanner/README.rst

 LWDirectoryScanner is a C CLI for analyzing the contents of a given directory.
 It can also serialize a summary of the directory into a CBOR file.
+A `deserializer <docs/cbor-deserializer-usage.asciidoc>`_ is provided to deserialize this CBOR file.

 Installing LWDirectoryScanner